-A Greenworks mower may start cutting uneven when the wheel is damaged; an air-filled tire is low; the mower blade is dull, bent or worn; the deck is not level; the deck is plugged with grass clippings; the blade speed is too slow; or the ground speed is too fast.
+A Greenworks mower may start cutting badly or unevenly when the wheel is damaged; an air-filled tire is low; the mower blade is dull, bent, or worn; the deck is not level; the deck is plugged with grass clippings; the blade speed is too slow; or the ground speed is too fast.

 12 Reasons Your Greenworks Lawn Mower Cuts Uneven

 Greenworks Electric Mower Wheel is Damaged or Tire is Low